Influence Grade D, Low

 The Influence Score is a proprietary 0-100 metric based on three factors: total lobbying spend (40%), issue breadth, how many policy areas the organization lobbies on (30%), and revolving door connections, lobbyists with former government positions (30%).
 Grades range from A (highest influence) to F (minimal influence).

-The this entity category groups every U.S. federal lobbying disclosure entity sharing this attribute.
+The Grade D category groups every U.S. federal lobbying disclosure entity sharing this attribute.
 The list above is the data; the paragraphs below explain what the grouping means against the broader the Senate Lobbying Disclosure Office LD-2 filings distribution and how to read the relative rankings within the category.

 For readers using this category as a starting point, the per-entity detail pages linked from the table above carry the underlying the Senate Lobbying Disclosure Office LD-2 filings data in full.
 The category-level view is the filter; the per-entity pages are the actual answer.